SCLOUD-PTE-LTD/docs/public-cloud/networking/unet.md

 ## Billing method introduction

 In the SCloud cloud platform,users can select different bandwidth usage patterns for each EIP in the account.
-At present, all regions in the cloud platform can provide **standard** bandwidth, **traffic** billing, shared **bandwidth**, and **Bandwidth** postpaid **billing** methods such as billing.
+At present, all regions in the cloud platform can provide standard bandwidth, traffic billing, shared bandwidth, and Bandwidth postpaid billing methods such as billing.
 For details on the rules for the recovery of overdue resources, see Recovery of expired resources.

 ### Bandwidth billing